clemalex06/DesignPaternGangOf4/README.md

 # DesignPaternGangOf4
 C# command line solution to implement the basics design Patterns of Gang Of 4

-    /*
+## Construction Design Patterns

-     * Abstract Factory's Concept :
+###Abstract Factory's Concept :
-	 * Aims to create objects grouped into families without having to know the concrete classes intended for the creation of these objects
+Aims to create objects grouped into families without having to know the concrete classes intended for the creation of these objects
-     *
-     */

     Builder